 How much we have to trek each day?

 Diamox helps in acclimatization at high altitude.
 It is safe to take Diamox and we have some trekkers who start the dose even before reaching Leh when they depart from their home.
 In case you haven’t taken Diamox before arriving at Leh, we will check your oxygen level on arrival.
-If your reading is not regular, then we may advise you to take it.
+If your reading is not regular, then we may advise you to take it before the start day of the trek.

 How big are the groups?